 Law enforcement trainers say they're hoping this new legislative session will bring new laws, making it easier to cite drivers for other types of distracted driving.

 Governor Eric Holcomb has voiced support for this.
 He hopes that a "hands-free" driving law is passed this coming session.

 Theodoros & Rooth has seen too many of these deadly accidents on our roads and interstates.
 Too often, as in this case, innocent men, women and children are killed or seriously injured as a result of a distracted or impaired driver.
-If you or a loved one has been a victim, please call us immediately.
+If you or a loved one has been a victim or a car or truck accident caused by distracted driving, please call us immediately.
 Theodoros & Rooth will investigate your case and represent you aggressively.
 There is never a charge until your case is resolved in your favor.

 Some information courtesy, WTHR-TV.